canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 Update the `HTML` tab to:

-> Note: Please your own `clientId` if you use this code outside this guide.
+> Note: Please use your own `clientId` if you use this code outside this guide.

 @sourceref ./1-setup.html